omborwadkar2128/demo/README.md

 # demo
-This is a demo for learning to make new repository
+This is a demo for learning to make new repository.